KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

-# Part 8: Body Section - Navigation & Footer
+# Part 8: Navigation & Footer

 Most websites have a way to navigate around, let's add navigation to ours!
 HTML 5 added a nav element to the mix so let's give that a try!